MatMoore/notes/conference-notes/euroku-2021/README.md

 Since rails 6, you can enable "stict loading" to warn about N+1 queries: https://github.com/rails/rails/pull/39491

-# Going native with FFI - Juan Carlos Ruiz
+# Going native with FFI (Juan Carlos Ruiz)

-This talk covered two options for writing native code extensions.
+> Ruby is a flexible language that allows us to write expressive and maintainable code.
+However, sometimes it could be necessary to work with a low-level language, looking for better performance.
+In this talk, I’m going to show you how to use Ruby to create an interface for compiled languages like C.

 ## MKMF